 Membership Cards and Authority Cards must be carried by members for all rank, badges and medals that they wear.

-Members are also reminded that when travelling to and from the Australian Air League Review that their uniforms must be full and correct.
+Members are also reminded that when travelling to and from the Australian Air League Review that their uniforms must be full and correct, if worn.

 Members not in full and correct uniform will not be allowed to compete or take part in the Afternoon Parade, in Field Competitions and in Solo Competitions.
 All Wing and Squadron OCs are expected to strictly enforce this directive.